 This account represents entitlement of members for the 50% of total gross contributions paid.
 The contributions are invested and the interests thereon are credited to the equity value.
-Interest rate is determined by the Board of Trustees and in no case be less than the prevailing savings rate.
-If a member decides to withdraw and has completed a minimum of three (3) consecutive years of membership in the Association, the member shall be entitled to an equity value equivalent to 50% of the member's total contributions.
-A surrender charge of 30% is imposed for membership withdrawal within three (3) years from the Association.
+Interest rate is determined by the Board of Trustees and in no case be less than the prevailing savings rate of the commercial banks.
+This equity value, inclusive of interest thereon, is payable upon termination of membership from MBA including death or total and permanent disability (as amended on June 23, 2016).

 Basic contingent benefit reserves represent reserves for payment of claims or obligations computed on the basis of a prudent prospective actuarial valuation method where the assumptions used are based on 17.5% of total contribution for the month of December.
-Total contributions for the month of December in 2015 and 2014 amounted to P1,302,250 and P1,065,800, respectively.
+Total contributions for the month of December in 2016 and 2015 amounted to \$\mathbb{P}\$1,111,192 and \$\mathbb{P}\$1,302,250, respectively.